CS102-Classroom-Notes-and-Assignments/lesson-3/README.md

 ### VSCode
 In order to make editing your code easier, I reccomend downloading VScode.
 Choose the appropriate download option here: https://code.visualstudio.com/download
+- To auto format your code on save - turn on "format on save" in your VScode settings
+- To add extra support for C - add the C/C++ extension

 ### Bitwise Operators
 These can only be applied to integral operands, that is, char, short, int, and long, whether signed or unsigned.